ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/index.rst

 PyVortex's documentation center!
 ================================

-PyVortex is a python binding for the Vortex Library 1.1 that includes full support to write client/listener BEEP applications written entirely in python.
+PyVortex is a python binding for the Vortex Library 1.1, maintained and supported by ASPL, that includes full support to write client/listener BEEP applications written entirely in python.

-Currently it is supported vortex base module (:mod:`vortex`), vortex TLS and vortex SASL (:mod:`vortex.sasl`) extensions.
-As with Vortex Library 1.1, PyVortex development is being driven and checked with a regression test suite.
+Because quality matters, as with Vortex Library 1.1, PyVortex development is being driven and checked with a regression test suite to ensure each realease is ready for production environment.

 PyVortex execution model for async notifications is really similar to Vortex Library because the binding makes use of the GIL feature